History of EVP

 psychologist who was also an avid researcher of

-worked with Friedrich Jürgenson in his attempts to
+Dead.
+He also worked with Friedrich Jürgenson in his

-capture EVP.
-It is said that he taped approximately
+attempts to capture EVP.
+It is said that he taped

 The ghost box or Frank's box

-supposedly with the help of the spirit world.
-The
+with the help of the spirit world.
+The device is

-device is basically a white-noise generator and AM
+basically a white-noise generator and AM radio designed

-snippets of sounds.
-The theory is that the spirits
+The theory is that the spirits can electronically

-they may be an actual attempt by an entity to
+may be an actual attempt by an entity to communicate

-communicate with the living.
-But I do have to say
+with the living.
+But I do have to say that I am

-that I am skeptical of the ghost box because it
+skeptical of the ghost box because it does scan radio

 misinterpretation's of these sounds and lead to